US H1B Work Visa

 • Establish eligibility for the H-1B program.

-• If necessary, prepare responses to Requests for Evidence (RFE), which are commonly issued by USCIS, if they need more information to determine eligibility.
+• Prepare responses to Requests for Evidence (RFE), if issued by USCIS.

-• Due to the competitive nature of the H-1B visa process and the cap on the number of visas issued, it's advisable to work with a knowledgeable immigration attorney or a consulting firm specializing in H-1B visas to ensure timely and correct filing.
+• Due to the competitive nature of the H-1B visa process, working with a knowledgeable immigration attorney or H-1B consulting firm is advisable.

 How to get H-1B Visa from India?